Porges/ways-to-play/src/games/pigeon-tickets/index.md

 {%endaside%}

-Pak-a-pu seems to have reached London later than the other locations discussed here; newspaper mentions of the game don’t begin to appear until the early 1920s.
-Although Fan-Tan is in several stories in Thomas Burke’s 1917 collection
+Pak-a-pu seems to have reached London later than the other locations discussed here; it doesn’t begin to appear in the newspaper until the early 1920s.
+Even as late as 1924 it is described as a “new gambling game”.[@NewGamblingGame1924]

-@LimehouseNights — set in London’s main Chinese community — Pak-a-pu is not, but it does make an appearance in his 1938 short story “The Yellow Box”.
+Another example: although Fan-Tan is in several stories in Thomas Burke’s 1917 collection @LimehouseNights — set in Limehouse, London’s main Chinese community at the time — Pak-a-pu is not, but it does make an appearance in his 1938 short story “The Yellow Box”.

 ### In South Africa

 According to @TheBantuInTheCity [p.
-219], there were four syndicates operating throughout the Johannesburg area in 1935.
+219], four syndicates were operating throughout the Johannesburg area in 1935.

 One 6d ticket would pay: